-The following is a list of common terms you will encounter when working with animation.
+The following is a list of common terms you'll encounter when working with animation.

 Animation is the process of creating a collection of sequential images and playing them back quickly to create an illusion of movement.
 Each image, just like a picture you take with a camera, marks a significant instance in time, and is known as a keyframe.
 In ArcGIS Pro, animations are authored by defining a small set of keyframes that the system uses to create interpolated intermediate frames.
 Animations can interpolate the camera position, map time, map range, and layer visibility and transparency.

-An image representing a moment in time that can be connected together with other frames to generate a video.
+An image representing a moment in time that can be connected to other frames to generate a video.

 A visual waypoint along the animation path in a map or scene.
 When an animation is played, values such as the location of the camera, the current map time, the current map range, and layer transparencies are interpolated between the stored states using a configurable transition type.

-This option maintains the camera travel speed when appending additional keyframes to your animation.
+The camera travel speed is maintained when appending keyframes to your animation.
 Each new keyframe is automatically timed to maintain the flight speed for the camera from the previous transition.

 The time span between keyframes.
-The default transition time is three seconds, but this can be configured to a different length, or autocalculated using the travel speed of the camera.
+The default transition time is three seconds, but this can be configured to a different length or automatically calculated using the travel speed of the camera.

 The type of transition determines how frames are interpolated between keyframes.
 ArcGIS Pro offers five transition types: Fixed, Linear, Hop, Stepped, and Hold.
-The available transition types vary according to the keyframe property they are used on.
-For example, a hop is only for camera (specifically in Z).
+The available transition types vary according to the keyframe property they're used on.
+For example, Hop is only available for camera (specifically in Z).

 Adjust the current animation by either updating an existing keyframe or inserting a new keyframe into the transition curve between two keyframes.